Light-induced Dzyaloshinskii-Moriya interactions in antiferromagnetic metals: Light-induced DM interaction: Fourth-order perturbation theory

 In Fig. \ref{feynmann1}, the different Feynman diagrams related to this correlation function are plotted.

 The contribution of the ac electric field to the interfacial-type DM interaction is given by the dynamical correlation functions through analytical continuation as,

-As we already discussed in the previous section, the bulk-type DM interaction $\delta D^{\rm{b}}_{x(y)}$, can also be computed using Eq. (\ref{dmi_dynamic}) through the proper change of the spatial indices.
-Eqs. (\ref{response-11}), (\ref{response-111}) and (\ref{dmi_dynamic}) are our main results.
-These equations are quite general and might be implemented in first principle codes to compute nonequilibrium DM interactions in materials with realistic band structures.
+As we already discussed in the previous section, the bulk-type DM interaction $\delta D^{\rm{b}}_{x(y)}$ can also be computed using Eq. (\ref{dmi_dynamic}) through the proper change of the spatial indices.
+Equations (\ref{response-11}), (\ref{response-111}) and (\ref{dmi_dynamic}) are our main results.
+These equations are quite general and might be implemented in first principle codes to compute induced DM interactions in materials with realistic band structures.

-For a Rashba AFM model described by the Hamiltonian (\ref{hamiltonian}) and an AFM order parameter along the $x$-direction $\bm{n}_0=\hat{\bm{x}}$, we numerically and analytically compute the nonequilibrium interfacial-type and possible bulk-type DM interactions.
+For a Rashba AFM model described by the Hamiltonian (\ref{hamiltonian}) and an AFM order parameter along the $x$ direction $\bm{n}_0=\hat{\bm{x}}$, we numerically and analytically compute the induced interfacial-type and possible bulk-type DM interactions.
 If the order parameter was perpendicular to the plane, i.e., along the direction of inversion symmetry breaking, we had an inplane rotational symmetry described by a $U(1)$ gauge symmetry.
 However, we consider a system with an order parameter along a particular direction inside the plane and thus, we reduce the rotational symmetry of the system further.
-In this case, we expect the response of the system to be sensitive to the laser polarization, and therefore the induced nonequilibrium DM interaction might even be anisotropic depending on the laser pulse polarization.
+In this case, we expect the response of the system to be sensitive to the laser polarization, and therefore the induced DM interaction might even be anisotropic depending on the laser pulse polarization.
 The ratio $\delta D_x/\delta D_y$ measures the DM anisotropy, and its value can be tuned by varying the Fermi level, SOC strength, and laser pulse frequency.
 Furthermore, in this far-from-equilibrium situation, it is now allowed to have a finite bulk-type (interfacial-type) DM interaction in a system with a Rashba (Dresselhaus) SOC.